New Periodic Solutions of Singular Hamiltonian Systems with Fixed Energies: A Few Lemmas

-{\bf Lemma 2.6}(Ekeland[16])\ \ Let $X$ be a Banach space,$F\subset X$ be a closed (weakly closed) subset.
-Suppose that $\Phi $ defined on $X$ is Gateaux-differentiable and lower semi-continuous (or weakly lower semi-continuous) and assume $\Phi|_F$ restricted on $F$ is bounded from below.Then there is a sequence $x_n\subset F$ such that
+then we call $f(x)$ is weakly lower semi-continuous at $x_0$. \end{enumerate} \end{definition} Using the famous Ekeland's variational principle,Ekeland proved \begin{lemma} (Ekeland[16]) Let $X$ be a Banach space,$F\subset X$ be a closed (weakly closed) subset, let $\delta(x_1,x_2)$ be the geodesic distance between two points $x_1$ and $x_2$ in $X$, $\delta(x,F)$ be the geodesic distance between $x$ and the set $F$.
+Suppose that $\Phi $ defined on $X$ is Gateaux-differentiable and lower semi-continuous (or weakly lower semi-continuous) and assume $\Phi|_F$ restricted on $F$ is bounded from below.
+Then there is a sequence $\{x_n\}\subset F$ such that

-{\bf Definition 2.2}([16,18])\ \ Let $X$ be a Banach space,$F\subset X$ be a closed subset.
+\end{lemma} \begin{definition} ([16,18]) Let $X$ be a Banach space, $F\subset X$ be a closed subset.
 Suppose that $\Phi $ defined on $X$ is Gateaux-differentiable, if sequence $\{x_n\}\subset F$ such that

 then $\{x_n\}$ has a strongly convergent subsequence.